ibm-cloud-docs/framework-financial-services/vpc/learn/vpc-architecture-overview.md

 #### {{site.data.keyword.logs_full_notm}}
 {: #services-logging-cloud-logs}

-[cloud-logs-full-notm](/docs/cloud-logs) is a scalable logging service that persists logs and provides users with capabilities for querying, tailing, and visualizing logs.
-The [cloud-logs-full-notm] service can manage general purpose application logs, platform logs, or structured audit events. [cloud-logs-full-notm] can be used with logs from both IBM Cloud services and customer applications.
+[{{site.data.keyword.logs_full_notm}}](/docs/cloud-logs) is a scalable logging service that persists logs and provides users with capabilities for querying, tailing, and visualizing logs.
+The [{{site.data.keyword.logs_full_notm}}] service can manage general purpose application logs, platform logs, or structured audit events. [{{site.data.keyword.logs_full_notm}}] can be used with logs from both IBM Cloud services and customer applications.

 ### Integration
 {: #vpc-architecture-optional-services-integration}